Breaking News | Kim calls U.S. ‘biggest enemy,’ vows to continue nuclear development

 This week’s congress, the first in nearly five years, came as North Korea has been faced with a triple whammy of the fallout of back-to-back typhoons in the summer, a protracted border closure due to the coronavirus pandemic and global sanctions on its economy.

-Opening the event on Tuesday, Kim admitted the failure to meet the country’s previous five-year development goals, describing the past few years as a period of “unprecedented, worst-ever trials.”
+Opening the event on Tuesday, Mr Jong-un admitted the failure to meet the country’s previous five-year development goals, describing the past few years as a period of “unprecedented, worst-ever trials.”

 KCNA said that a fifth-day session was to be held Saturday.